Anarchism in Italy: Postwar years and today

-In the immediate postwar years there existed failed attempts at a resurgence of anarchosyndicalism.
-The Italian Anarchist Federation was founded in 1945 in Carrara.
-It adopted an "Associative Pact" and the "Anarchist Program" of Errico Malatesta.
-It decided to publish the weekly Umanità Nova retaking the name of the journal published by Errico Malatesta.
+In the immediate postwar years there existed failed attempts at a resurgence of anarcho-syndicalism.

-Inside the FAI a tendency grouped as (GAAP – Anarchist Groups of Proletarian Action) led by Pier Carlo Masini was founded which "proposed a Libertarian Party with an anarchist theory and practice adapted to the new economic, political and social reality of post-war Italy, with an internationalist outlook and effective presence in the workplaces...The GAAP allied themselves with a similar development within the French Anarchist movement, the Federation Communiste Libertaire, whose leading light was Georges Fontenis."
+Inside the FAI a tendency grouped as Gruppi Anarchici d'Azione Proletaria (GAAP – Anarchist Groups of Proletarian Action) led by Pier Carlo Masini was founded which "proposed a Libertarian Party with an anarchist theory and practice adapted to the new economic, political and social reality of post-war Italy, with an internationalist outlook and effective presence in the workplaces...
+The GAAP allied themselves with a similar development within the French Anarchist movement, the Federation Communiste Libertaire, whose leading light was Georges Fontenis."

 Another tendency which didn't identify either with the more classical FAI or with the GAAP started to emerge as local groups.
 These groups emphasized direct action, informal affinity groups and expropriation for financing anarchist activity.
 From within these groups the influential insurrectionary anarchist Alfredo Maria Bonanno will emerge influenced by the practice of the Spanish exiled anarchist Josep Lluís i Facerias.

 In the IX Congress of the Italian Anarchist Federation in Carrara, 1965 a group decided to split off from this organization and creates the Gruppi di Iniziativa Anarchica which was mostly composed of individualist anarchists who disagreed with important aspects of the "Associative Pact" and was critical of anarcho-syndicalism.
 The GIA published the bi-weekly L'Internazionale.
 Another group split off from the Anarchist Federation and regrouped as Gruppi Anarchici Federati.
-The GAF later starts publishing Interrogations and A Rivista Anarchica.
+The GAF later started publishing Interrogations and A Rivista Anarchica.